OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 #### R_RD_NAME_CODE

-The table contains standardized names used in the D_INT_TEMPORAL\* tables and is referenced through the RD_NAME_CODE field.
+The table contains standardized names of parameters used within the D_INT_TEMPORAL\* tables, referenced through the RD_NAME_CODE field.
 A single name has been chosen to represent a parameter out of all possible names available (e.g. *Na* is to be used instead of *Sodium* though each is equivalent).
 The R_RD_NAME_ALIAS table is used to capture the various names of a particular parameter.

 Fields of particular note within this table include: